gatsbyjs/gatsby/docs/contributing/triaging-github-issues.md

 ### General Guidelines

-- Be empathic.
-The author of an issue might be asking something that’s obvious to you but that doesn’t mean it’s obvious to them - it's important to consider the issue from the author’s viewpoint.
+- **Be empathic.** The author of an issue might be asking something that’s obvious to you but that doesn’t mean it’s obvious to them - it's important to consider the issue from the author’s viewpoint.
 People often remember how you make them feel, not what you told them.
-- Add context.
-When answering an issue, it can be useful to link to existing documentation, issues, PRs, or provide related context.
+- **Add context.** When answering an issue, it can be useful to link to existing documentation, issues, PRs, or provide related context.
 This means the issue can serve as a reference to future readers.
-- Give issue authors time to close their own issues.
-Sometimes, it might feel like an issue is resolved but the author could have follow up questions.
-It's usually best to give them a day or two to close the issue themselves.
-- Encourage community contributions.
-Getting people involved makes a huge impact.
+- **Encourage community contributions.** Getting people involved makes a huge impact.
 It’s often worth spending the time to write up a task as a `good first issue` instead of fixing the issue yourself.
 This can provide a low friction way for someone to get more involved in open source!
+- **Give issue authors time to close their own issues.** Sometimes, it might feel like an issue is resolved but the author could have follow up questions.
+It's usually best to give them a day or two to close the issue themselves.

 ### Labelling